Black Holes as Catalysts for Cosmic String Detection and Axion Dark Matter Genesis: Introduction

-In this manuscript, we study the effect of a black hole on a circular cosmic axion string around it and estimate the energy radiated in the form of axions due to the contraction of the string.
-We establish the equation governing the radiation and the resultant increase in energy density, and then analyse the influence of various parameters.
-The energy radiated by this mechanism is found to be large, ranging from $\sim 10^{25}$ GeV up to $\sim 10^{53}$ GeV for increasing black hole mass and axion decay constant.
-When these values are compared with observational dark matter estimates, such as the Milky Way’s halo mass of order $\mathcal{O}(10^{68})$ GeV, the results suggest that this mechanism falls short of fully accounting for the dark matter content in galactic halos.
-A significant finding of this study is that the presence of a central black hole considerably accelerates the decay of cosmic string loops, thus drastically reducing their decay time and impacting the overall dynamics of axion emission.
+In this manuscript, we study the dynamical evolution of a circular cosmic axion string around a black hole and estimate the energy radiated in the form of axions during the contraction of the string.
+We establish the equation governing the radiation and the resultant increase in energy density, and then analyse the influence of black hole on the string's lifecycle.
+The energy radiated by this mechanism is found to be massive, ranging from $\sim 10^{25}$ GeV up to $\sim 10^{53}$ GeV for increasing black hole mass and axion decay constant.
+A primary finding of this work is that the central black hole acts as a catalyst for string decay; the intense gravitational field drastically accelerates the loop's contraction, thereby shortening its lifetime compared to vacuum solutions and fundamentally altering the axion emission profile.
 These preliminary findings motivate further investigation, particularly into the co-emission of gravitational waves as a promising observational channel.
+The detection of such axion radiation, coupled with the characteristic GW signatures of cosmic strings, offers a multi-messenger pathway to validating this mechanism and probing the existence of cosmic strings.
 All calculations are performed assuming natural units ($\hbar = c = 1$) throughout the manuscript.